For a criminal case, you need a criminal lawyer. This area of law is technical and has its own procedures and rules.

 There is no single answer to this question.
 For charges that are not serious, for a person without a criminal record, you have a good prospect of being released the same day or the day following.
 (Sometimes your lawyer can persuade the police to release you from the station rather than holding you overnight for court.)
 For more serious cases, or if the person has a criminal record or there are other complications, it may take some days to be ready to bring a bail application in court.

 Because you only get one chance to seek release on bail, it is important to be fully organized and put forward the best possible arguments for release.
-Your lawyer may need to receive and assess the evidence in the case (especially in murder and complicated prosecutions), in order to point to frailties in the case, since the strength of the case may be taken into account by the Court in deciding whether to release a person.
+Your lawyer may need to receive and assess the evidence in the case (especially in murder and complicated prosecutions), in order to identify frailties in the case, since the strength of the case may be taken into account by the Court in deciding whether to release a person.

 If you hire a lawyer, your lawyer can go to court for you for all but the most important appearances, such as the trial itself.
 This avoids you missing days of work for every court appearance date.